“Disconnection” in the Scientology Religion: What is It?

 On the basis of my comparison of the practice of disconnection within Scientology to similar practices within other contemporary faiths, I see no reason to single out this religion as espousing unique or bizarre rituals for separating a disruptive person from the community of believers.
 Such a community is held together by common agreements on right and wrong conduct and methods for preserving its integrity.
 All faiths have this attribute in one form or another.
 The policies of the Church of Scientology in this regard are by no means unique and fall well within the spectrum of acceptable conduct.

-It is indeed unfortunate when people are unwilling to respect the beliefs and choices of others, but Scientologists, like members of other faiths and other groups, have the right to choose to choose to disassociate from those who attack them and their religion and who inhibit their spiritual progress.
+It is indeed unfortunate when people are unwilling to respect the beliefs and choices of others, but Scientologists, like members of other faiths and other groups, have the right to choose to disassociate from those who attack them and their religion and who inhibit their spiritual progress.

 A Comparative Summary of Shunning in World Religions